-Café Suite usually takes place near the end of March, so in the months before that members of the band request donations of items that could be used for either a silent auction item, or for a door prize.
+In the months before each year's Café Suite, members of the band request donations of items that could be used for either a silent auction item, or for a door prize.
 Donors are publicly acknowledged during the event, as well as on this website.

 Our sincere thanks go to the many donors

-Click HERE for what we hope is a complete list (in PDF format) of donors to Café Suites 1 to 10.
+Click HERE for a composite list (in PDF format) of donors to Café Suites 1 to 11.
 We hope that band members and the public will, in turn, support these community-minded businesses.

 West Shore Arts Council